JJLongoria/aura-helper/README.md

+# Configuration Guide
+For use Aura Helper with all its features, you must to install Aura Helper CLI.
+[Click here](https://github.com/JJLongoria/aura-helper-CLI) and follow the instructions.

 # Aura Helper Features
 Extension to work with Salesforce, Apex and Lightning.
 It contains numerous tools to increase productivity and facilitate code creation.